Planning a home improvement project? Choose the products you need and find a qualified contractor to install them.

 Precast concrete tanks are the preferred choice for underground residential applications, and they have been the accepted standard for over 60 years worldwide.
 The vast majority of installations in Western Canada are precast concrete because of its clear superiority over other materials choices such as plastic or fiberglass.
 Concrete tanks do not require precise hand backfilling with pea rock.
 While filling with water to equalize pressure, concrete tanks do not deform out of shape.
 Sticks and stones will not puncture a concrete tank.
 Concrete tanks do not require strapping and anchors to prevent them from floating or popping out of the ground from high water tables or during spring thaw.
 All these things add up to simpler and less expensive installation and backfilling for concrete tanks than plastic tanks.

 Tanks-A-Lot Ltd. has become the industry leader by focusing exclusively on precast concrete tanks and related products.
 Our superior designs, production quality and attention to detail result in a superior product that is backed by a 20-year limited warranty*.
-As the exclusive producer of ‘cold-seam tops’ in Western Canada, our 1-piece tanks up to 2,200 gallons in size are widely recognized for superior strength and durability.
+Our 1-piece tanks up to 2,200 gallons in size are widely recognized for superior strength and durability.
 We also manufacture 2-piece tanks and modular tank systems that can be used individually up to 7,500 gallons or in clusters up to 100,000 gallons.

 *20-year limited warranty on septic, sewage holding, water cistern and wastewater treatment tanks